Hadronic Origin of Sub-PeV Gamma-Ray Emission from LHAASO J0621+3755: Modeling of the VHE emission from PSR J0622+3749

-where $N_{0}$ is the normalisation factor (in units of $\mathrm{erg}^{-1}\,\mathrm{s}^{-1}$).
-Lorentz boost, $\gamma_p= \frac{E_p}{m_p}$ where $E_p$ and $m_p$ are the relativistic energy and rest mass of the proton, additionally $\gamma_{cut}$ corresponds to $E_p = 250$ TeV.
-Here, the spectra is considered to be proportional to the spin-down luminosity, which is $\propto (1+t/t_{sd})^{-2}$, for a spin-down time ($t_{sd}$) of 10 kyr \cite{PhysRevLett_Supp}.
-The propagation of this injected spectrum into the halo follows a diffusion process.
+Here, $b \equiv -\mathrm{d}E_p/\mathrm{d}t$ represents the energy loss rate.
+One can assume b = 0 because of the extended cooling time of protons.
+Additionally, the propagation of the injected proton spectrum into the halo is governed by diffusion.
 We have considered here a time-dependent one-zone Kolmogorov diffusion scenario.
-The time-dependent diffusion generally follows a mean squared displacement (MSD) of particles as $\langle r^{2}\rangle \propto t^{\alpha }$ \cite{Metzler2000,2013ApJ...778...35Z}.
-For $1< \alpha <2 $ it becomes superdiffusion, whereas the normal diffusion follows $\alpha =2 $.
+The time-dependent diffusion generally follows a mean squared displacement (MSD) of particles as $\langle r^{2}\rangle \propto t^{\alpha }$ \cite{2000PhR...339....1M,2013ApJ...778...35Z}.
+For $1< \alpha <2 $, it becomes superdiffusion, whereas the normal diffusion follows $\alpha =1 $.
 Since the PSR J0622+3749 is in its middle age, the Kolmogorov scenario, where the energy-dependent diffusion, $D(E_p)\propto E_p^{1/3}$, has the least contribution.
-In summary, the escape time of protons in the PWN environment considered in our scenario follows \cite{Metzler2000},
+In summary, the escape time of protons in the PWN environment considered in our scenario follows \cite{2000PhR...339....1M},

-Here, R is the halo size and is considered to be 50 pc for our modeling. $D_\alpha(E_p)=D_0\left(\frac{E_p}{160 \, \text{TeV}}\right)^{1/3}$.
-Considering $\alpha$ = 1, we used the best fitted value of the diffusion coefficient $D_0 = 8.9 \times 10^{27}\,\mathrm{cm}^2\,\mathrm{s}^{-1}$.
-This is same as obtained for the electron propagation for the IC emitted modeled for the same source \cite{Schroer:2023aoh}.
-However, a proton is massive compared to an electron, and the above assumption can only be valid for a relativistic scenario.
-The transport equation of the proton in the halo is,
+R is the halo size and is considered to be 50 pc for our modeling. $D_\alpha(E_p)=D_0\left(\frac{E_p}{160 \, \text{TeV}}\right)^{1/3}$.
+Here, we have considered $\alpha$ = 1.05.
+This is equivalent to the values obtained for the electron propagation in the IC-emitted model for the same source \cite{PhysRevLett.126.241103}.
+Although the proton is much more massive than the electron, we can still assume that the diffusion parameters are the same, but only in a relativistic scenario.

-Here, $b \equiv -\mathrm{d}E_p/\mathrm{d}t$ represents the energy loss rate.
-One can assume b = 0 due to the large cooling time of protons.
-We solve this equation to get the survived proton spectra using GAMERA \footnote{See\url{http://libgamera.github.io/GAMERA/docs/particle_escape.html}.}.
-Figure \ref{time} shows the injection proton spectra at time 1 sec, with a dotted line, and at the spin-down time with a dashed line, compared to the surviving protons till the age of the PWN J0622+3749 with a solid line.
-This clearly suggest the accumulation of protons in the halo over time.
+We solve this equation to get the survived proton spectra using GAMERA \cite{Hahn:2016CO} within the region of R. figure \ref{time} shows the injection proton spectra at time 1 sec, with a dotted line, and at the spin-down time with a dashed line, compared to the surviving protons till the age of the PWN J0622+3749 with a solid line.
+This suggests the accumulation of protons in the halo over time.